|

 used by some.

-NSA
+NSA p.76

-location was at the west of the village.
+the west of the village.

-Means of Communication The roads are much
+p.88 Means of Communication The roads are

-improved.
+much improved.
 Five years ago (c.1829) a float was instituted

 between Carwath and Pettinain which were often cut off